 As an affiliate, you are not selling an item, but instead telling the consumer why they should buy it.

 Promoting Too Many Services or Products

-You’d assume that promoting the most products would bring in the most commission, but actually that isn’t the case.
-This is partially due to consumers only being interested in useful products, and seeing low-grade products on your site, or merely a bunch of different products, will lose you credibility and customers.
+You’d assume that promoting the most products would bring in the most commission, but actually, that isn’t the case.
+This is partially due to consumers only being interested in useful products, and seeing low-grade products on your site, or merely a bunch of different products, will lose your credibility and customers.

 Also, promoting too many services and products allows you very little room to schedule an ad for each product, ultimately diminishing products’ exposure and shortening their chances of being purchased.